 Certainly in the UK, lots of managers in traditional organizations see remote working as a cost, not a business benefit.
 It is done to appease the employees because they demand it.

 It used to be that technology was a bit of a barrier and still is in some ways.
 Many organization’s structures are still based on working at a fixed time in a fixed place.
-In addition, they have fixed technology, and there is difficulty managing things like people bringing in their own devices with serious concerns about security, about protecting data and all the legal ramifications around that.
+In addition, they have fixed technology, and there is difficulty managing things like people bringing in their own devices with serious concerns about security, about protecting data, and all the legal ramifications around that.
 It’s almost the industrial revolution type of model, where the information revolution that’s happened has been ignored.
-The technology has leapt ahead of where most companies are.
+The technology has leaped ahead of where most companies are.

 The key issue seems to be trust: if I can’t see you, I can’t manage you.
 People still come out of management schools expecting to fit into a pyramid structure and then work their way up the ladder.
 That doesn’t happen anymore.
 They’ve been coached, trained, from birth almost to expect to rise in the organization.
 It’s a status symbol and there are very few organizations where the status symbol is actually not in the office.

-One aspect to be aware of is that many people step in to flexible working without realizing they are generating a culture change in the organization.
+One aspect to be aware of is that many people step into flexible working without realizing they are generating a culture change in the organization.
 It takes time to change the culture of an organization.

 The biggest change will come from the new generation.
 It will be interesting to see what happens when the millennials come into the workforce because they will expect flexible/agile working: working where and when they like rather working at a fixed place and at a fixed time.
 The age difference of the new workforce that comes in with the different generations is often the driving force for change.

 How do we know people are working?
 One angle is making sure that employees know what their targets are, and then trusting that they will meet their objectives and deadlines.
-However if productivity needs to be measured for any reason, there are a number of software tools, like Asure for example, that can do this.
+However, if productivity needs to be measured for any reason, there are a number of software tools, like Asure for example, that can do this.
 And plenty of them are scalable.

 When setting up a flexible work program with a client, Chris might look for people with a lot of face-to-face interaction.
 That ensures that everyone knows each other to some extent.
 The team then works through planning scenarios to train on what to do in different working situations.